 Probably one of the most dramatic changes in recent computer and internet technology is the creation of what is called "cloud computing."

-The concept for this is simple: programs and files are stored on a centralized supercomputer or network, and the end user accesses these through basic Internet-connected computers.
-This is similar to storing your files and programs on a server at your office, with the additional benefit that you can connect to the cloud easily from any computer with an Internet connection.
+The concept for this is simple: applications and files are stored on a centralized supercomputer or network, and the end user accesses their files and programs through basic Internet-connected computers.
+This is similar to storing files and programs on a server at work, with the additional benefit that you can connect to the cloud easily from any computer with an Internet connection.

 Google has invested a lot of time and money in this concept, and has many useful applications which are fully Internet-based.
 Google Docs is a web-based suite of applications including word processing, spreadsheet and presentation programs.
 This, along with their Gmail and calendar systems, provide a free and accessible alternative to Microsoft's Office products, saving businesses and individuals a lot of money.

 There is also the very popular Picasa suite, with image processing capabilities, the ability to attach your images to a location on Google earth, and an online, sharable gallery for your photos.
 Soon to come to the cloud is Google Voice, which is an online telephone call management system.